 Manual or automated route planning – what’s best?

-Many delivery responsibles appreciate the easiness and the quick way a route planner can output routes.
+Many delivery managers appreciate the easiness and the quick way a route planner can output routes.
 But there’s a substantial amount of companies that still use pen and paper to create routes for the drivers.
 So, you might wonder, ok – what’s best, manual or automated route planning?

 What is it about manual route planning that keeps logistics responsible away from investing in automated software?
 What are the benefits and the risks?
 How long does it take to output the route?
 And the 1000 points question, is it worth it?